Subscribe To This Site

 Coldplay planted a forest in Scotland to settle their carbon bill and thereby saved over 16,000 tons of carbon from being released into the atmosphere.
 They have also worked hard to communicate the climate change and carbon neutral messages to their fans.

-So.. we should all plant forests?
+So... we should all plant forests?

 We can all contribute too.
 You might not be up for planting a whole forest but you could plant more trees to help offset your own carbon footprint.
+The more you do this the more you will head towards being carbon neutral.

 There are now organisations dedicated to making this a practical solution for anyone who is interested.
 You buy trees from them which they plant to offset your carbon emissions from your travel or other activities.